august-anumba/Camera-Controller-Tutorial/Tutorial.md

-# Movement Controller Tutorial
+# X and Z Movement Controller Tutorial

-This tutorial shows how to create a player movement controller in Unity.
+This tutorial shows how to create a player movement controller on the X and Y axis in Unity.

 ## 1. Creating `PlayerMovement` C# Script